Mary L. Hilfiker, Ph.D., M.D., Division Chief for Pediatric Surgery

 Cheri received her bachelor’s degree in English/philosophy from LeMoyne College in Syracuse, N.Y., and completed the graduate education program at California State University, Sacramento, where she received a secondary teaching credential.
 In addition to her work at Rady Children’s, she has served on numerous community boards and committees, and is a trained mediator, licensed massage therapist, acupressurist and holistic health practitioner.

-Mary Beth Moran, M.Ed., M.S., Program Manager, Injury Prevention
+Mary Beth Moran, PT, M.Ed., M.S., Program Manager, Injury Prevention

-Shanti Bond, Coordinator- Safe Routes to School Southeastern San Diego
+Shanti Bond, Program Coordinator, Safe Routes to School Southeastern San Diego

-Kristina Quezada, Project Specialist, Safe Routes to School
+Kristina Quezada, Program Coordinator, Safe Routes to School

-Sharon has been with Rady Children's and the Center for Healthier Communities for 12 years, working for several years with the Safety Store in various capacities.
-In July 2010, she transitioned to Project Specialist, Health Educator for the Safety Store.
+Sharon has been with Rady Children's and the Center for Healthier Communities for 14 years, working for several years with the Safety Store in various capacities.
+In July 2010, she transitioned to Project Specialist I, for the Kohl's Transportation Safety Program.
 Sharon has completed her NHTSA Child Passenger Safety Technician Training and Special Needs Enrichment Training.
 Sharon is the friendly voice on the phone, helping to schedule and direct families to our events, as well as assisting them with the most appropriate purchase from our Safety Store.
-Sharon holds a degree in fashion design and retail, and uses these skills to provide exceptional customer service and the best-value products on the market.
-Sharon provides one-on-one safety education and public presentations, including the monthly Safe Beginnings workshops.
+Sharon holds an Assocciates degree in fashion design and retail, and uses these skills to provide exceptional customer service and the best-value products on the market.
+Sharon provides one-on-one safety education and public presentations, including the Safe Beginnings and Safe Start workshops.

 Shirley Varela joined Rady Children's in 2008 after completing the NHSTA Child Passenger Safety Technician Certification.
-She has helped countless families with the child passenger safety needs and expanded her knowledge by completing the Special Needs Enrichment Training in 2010.
+She has helped countless families with the child passenger safety needs and expanded her knowledge by completing the Special Needs Enrichment Training in 2010, and became certified as a Child Passenger Safety Techician Instructor in 2012.
 Shirley joined the Safety Store as a health educator in July 2010, and is now educating parents on all aspects of injury prevention and providing multiple services for children with special needs.
 Shirley provides one-on-one safety education and public presentations, including the monthly Safe Beginnings workshops.
 Shirley is bilingual (Spanish-speaking) and enjoys working with families from all over the world.

 Noemi Duenas, Child Passenger Safety Technician